Tensor Dropout for Robust Learning: Experimental evaluation

-We use this data to train a rank-\(15\) CP SRR-TRL, with both our Bernoulli stochastic formulation (equation ~\ref{eq:stochastic-problem}) and its deterministic counter-part (equation ~\ref{eq:deterministic-problem}).
-We train for \(500\) epochs, with a batch-size of \(200\), and an initial learning rate of \(10e-4\), which we decrease by a factor of \(10\) every \(200\) epochs.
+We use this data to train a CP R-TRL with our Tensor Dropout with rank \(15\), using both our Bernoulli stochastic formulation (equation 9 in main paper) and its deterministic counter-part (equation 10 in main paper).
+We train for \(500\) epochs, with a mini-batch size of \(100\), and an initial learning rate of \(10e-4\), which we decrease by a factor of \(10\) every \(200\) epochs.
 Figure~\ref{fig:synthetic} shows the loss function as a function of the epoch number.
 As expected, both formulations are identical.